 Hatfiled et al (2006) concluded… increasing TUT could decrease the total number of repetitions and training volume load.

 You can do more work (reps and sets) using quick explosive exercises (like the kettlebell quick lifts: swings, cleans, snatches, push presses, and jerks).

 But, using quick explosive movements means you’re reduced to using light to medium weights.

 To combat this and absorb the benefits of increased GH (ballistics) and testosterone (Grinds) like a dry sponge…

 ... it’s important to incorporate BOTH grinds and ballistic exercises as mechanical loading into your daily practice.

-To complete the muscle-building cocktail, fight estrogen, and reverse the aging process... you need to know how to manipulate these two fat loss hormones.
+To complete the muscle-building cocktail and fight estrogen... you need to know how to manipulate these two fat loss hormones.